colehurwitz/akashgit.github.io/Neural-Variational-Inference/index.md

 ---

-`...to be continued...`

 ## 3. Blackbox Variational Inference

 ##### `Rajesh Ranganath, Sean Gerrish and David M. Blei, 2014`

-If I remember well, this is precursor to NVIL above.
-Essentially NVIL generalizes this method with an encoder to get variational parameters and therefore slightly different variance reduction techniques.
-The lowerbound is given by:
+If I remember well, this is precursor to the NVIL above.
+Essentially NVIL generalizes this method with an encoder to get variational parameters without needing to resort to the mean-field assumption and therefore uses different variance reduction techniques.
+The lowerbound for BVI is given by:

 $$L(\lambda)=E_{z \sim q_\lambda}[\log p(x, z) - \log q(z \vert \lambda)]$$